mlcommons/GaNDLF/docs/usage.md

 ```

-## Parallelize the Training
+## GPU usage, parallelization and numerical precision

+### Using GPU
+By default, GaNDLF will use GPU accelerator if `CUDA_VISIBLE_DEVICES` environment variable is set [ref](https://developer.nvidia.com/blog/cuda-pro-tip-control-gpu-visibility-cuda_visible_devices/).
+To explicitly configure usage of GPU/CPU, you can set the `accelerator` key in the configuration file to `cuda` or `cpu`.
+By default, it is set to `auto`, which will use GPU if available, otherwise CPU.

 ### Multi-GPU training

 GaNDLF enables relatively straightforward multi-GPU training.
-Simply set the `CUDA_VISIBLE_DEVICES` environment variable to the list of GPUs you want to use, and pass `cuda` as the device to the `gandlf run` command.
-For example, if you want to use GPUs 0, 1, and 2, you would set `CUDA_VISIBLE_DEVICES=0,1,2` [[ref](https://developer.nvidia.com/blog/cuda-pro-tip-control-gpu-visibility-cuda_visible_devices/)] and pass `-d cuda` to the `gandlf run` command.
+Simply set the `CUDA_VISIBLE_DEVICES` environment variable includes the GPU IDs you want to use (see above paragraph for reference about this variable).
+GaNDLF will automatically distribute the training across the GPUs using Distributed Data Parallel (DDP) strategy.
+To explicitly set the strategy, set the `strategy` key in the configuration file to `ddp`.
+By default, it is set to `auto`, which will use DDP if multiple GPUs are available, otherwise single GPU or CPU.

-### Distributed training
+### Multi-node training and HPC environments

-Distributed training is a more difficult problem to address, since there are multiple ways to configure a high-performance computing cluster (SLURM, OpenHPC, Kubernetes, and so on).
-Owing to this discrepancy, we have ensured that GaNDLF allows multiple training jobs to be submitted in relatively straightforward manner using the command line inference of each site’s configuration.
-Simply populate the `parallel_compute_command` in the [configuration](#customize-the-training) with the specific command to run before the training job, and GaNDLF will use this string to submit the training job.
+In the current release, GaNDLF does not support multi-node training.
+This feature will be enabled in the upcoming releases.

+### Choosing numerical precision
+By default, GaNDLF uses `float32` for training and inference computations.
+To change the numerical precision, set the `precision` key in the configuration file to one of the values `[16, 32, 64, "64-true", "32-true", "16-mixed", "bf16", "bf16-mixed"]`.
+Using reduced precision usually results in faster computations and lower memory usage, altought in some cases it may lead to numerical instability - be sure to observe the training process and adjust the precision accordingly.
+Good rule of thumb is to start in default precision (`32`) and then experiment with lower precisions.

 ## Expected Output(s)